Film Festival Fund

 Festivals are a key part of our cultural infrastructure: they inspire audiences, artists, filmmakers and professionals alike.
 We believe they have the potential to make a substantial contribution to the attainment of the BFI’s three strategic priorities for 2013-2017, as outlined in Film Forever.

-- Strand 2: Our second priority is to support film festivals in the UK that have an international or UK-wide reach and profile, enhancing opportunities for UK film industry nationally and internationally, as well as further increasing audience choice.
+- Strand 2: To support audience development activity at UK film festivals that have an international or UK-wide reach and profile, enhancing opportunities for the UK film industry nationally and internationally, as well as further increasing audience choice.
+New festivals will not be supported under this strand.